 In another case, two parties confirmed that the deposit address was correct and safe through a test transfer—but because one of the parties entered the approved deposit address into an incorrect blockchain (bitcoin cash instead of bitcoin), the assets were lost.

-The next layer of security comes in the form of whitelisting.
+The next layer of security comes in the form of whitelisting addresses for crypto deposits.
 This process involves authenticating a counterparty’s deposit address, then permanently storing it for future trades.